StatCan/nppR/README.md

 ## Overview

-The package nppR provides a collection of tools for making inference based on non-probability sample data by integrating auxiliary probability sample data.
+The package nppR provides a collection of tools for making inference based on non-probability sample data by integrating information from auxiliary probability sample data.

 ## Installation